OSGeo/gdal/doc/source/download.rst

 Besides being included when downloading the software, the documentation is also available independently as a `PDF file <gdal.pdf>`_, and `a .ZIP of individual HTML pages <https://github.com/OSGeo/gdal-docs/archive/refs/heads/master.zip>`_ for offline browsing.
 (The .ZIP also includes that .PDF.)
+The documentation reflects the latest state of the development branch of the software.